Bilbao Chess Masters Final

-The Bilbao Chess Masters Final (previously called the Grand Slam Chess Final) is an annual chess tournament which between 2008-12 brought together the strongest players from the previous year's "Grand Slam" events.
+The Bilbao Chess Masters Final (previously called the Grand Slam Chess Final) was an annual chess tournament which between 2008 and 2012 brought together the strongest players from the previous year's "Grand Slam" events.
 Series organisers Grand Slam Chess Association (GSCA) became defunct in 2012 due to the demise of the Grand Slam hosts and scheduling problems but the Bilbao Masters continued as an annual invitational event until 2016.

 Grand Slam Chess Association

 Negotiations between the organisers of major tournaments M-Tel Masters, Tata Steel Chess Tournament (under the name Corus) and Linares began in March 2006, seeking to create a cycle of tournaments to raise the popularity of chess and attract increased sponsorship for major events.
 Several rounds of talks took place over the next 14 months.

 The GSCA was established on 17 January 2007 and the first edition of the series for 2008 announced in May, with Mexico City added to the list and Bilbao confirmed as Masters Final hosts.
 Due to problems raising funding for the tournament, it was announced on 16 May 2008 that Mexico City was cancelled.

 On 16 March 2009, the members of the GSCA Presidential Board was published, confirming the addition of Pearl Spring in Nanjing, China as Grand Slam hosts as well as interest from San Luis, Argentina and London.
 The M-Tel Masters was held for the last time during this series.

 During the 2010 series, marking the last edition of Linares due to financial problems and the cancellation of M-Tel Masters due to the World Chess Championship, held in Sofia that year, it was agreed that Kings Tournament held in Medias, Romania would join the 2011 edition.

 At the end of the 2012 edition of Tata Steel the rest of the 2012 series was confirmed and announced that the 2011 winners of Tal Memorial and London Chess Classic qualified for the 2012 Bilbao Final.
 This would be the last Grand Slam cycle, later editions composed of invitees by the Bilbao Masters organising committee.

 An ongoing problem was conflicting schedules between Grand Slam hosts and FIDE.
 For the 2013 series, invitees Carlsen and Anand declined spots in the Bilbao final due to their preparations for the World Championship.